sebtech33/Templates/unRAID/docker/README.md

   <td>

   Where `NAME` is change with a short explaination of what that Port/Volume/Variable does (Examples of this under).
-This is the name that shows on the left side in the unRAID template manager.
 </table>

 <details>